-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

 Translation

 Translation involves different types of RNA, and we will explain them in more detail in a later chapter: rRNA, tRNA, mRNA, and microRNA.